lukasberbuer/rt-vamp-plugin-sdk/README.md

 Vamp is an C/C++ plugin API for audio analysis / feature extraction plugins: https://www.vamp-plugins.org

-This SDK targets performance-critical applications by:
+This SDK for plugins and hosts targets performance-critical applications by:

 - reducing memory allocations
 - simplifying and restricting the plugin API